By

 • Internal databases

-Data cleansing and preparation
+Data cleaning and preparation

 This critical step ensures the quality of your analysis.
 Remove duplicates from your datasets.
 Manage missing values by imputation or exclusion.
 Standardize data formats.
 Check consistency between sources.